Admiral Water Leak

 • 2.
 Door boot (front-load): Inspect the rubber door gasket for tears, holes, or mold damage.
 Replace the boot if compromised.

 • 3.
-Hoses and clamps: Tighten any loose clamps on the inlet hoses, tub-to-pump hose, and drain hose.
+Hoses and clamps: Tighten any loose clamps on the inlet hoses, the tub-to-pump hose, and the drain hose.
 Replace cracked hoses.

 • 4.
-Pump housing: Check the drain pump body for cracks or leaks at the seam.
+Pump housing: Check the drain pump body for cracks or leaks at its seam.
 Replace the pump if leaking.

-When to call a technician: If the outer tub is cracked or leaking at a seam, tub replacement is major work and may require a professional.
+When to call a technician: If the outer tub is cracked or leaking at a seam, tub replacement is major work and may require professional assistance.

 Advertisements